The Lq-Minkowski problem of anisotropic p-torsional rigidity: The -Minkowski problem of the anisotropic -torsional rigidity for the general measure with

-Suppose that $\mu$ is a finite discrete measure on $\mathbb{S}^{n-1}$ which is not concentrated on any closed hemisphere of $\mathbb{S}^{n-1}$, that is,
+Suppose that $\mu$ is a finite discrete measure on $\mathbb{S}^{n-1}$ which is not concentrated on any closed hemisphere of $\mathbb{S}^{n-1}$, that is

-where $\delta_{u_k}$ is Kronecker delta, $\alpha_1, \ldots, \alpha_N>0$, and $u_1, \ldots, u_N \in \mathbb{S}^{n-1}$ are not concentrated on any closed hemisphere.
+where $\delta_{u_k}$ is Kronecker delta, $\alpha_1, \ldots, \alpha_N>0$ and $u_1, \ldots, u_N \in \mathbb{S}^{n-1}$ are not concentrated on any closed hemisphere.
 For $0<q<1$, we consider the following minimizing problem

-where $[f]_\mu$ denotes the Aleksandrov body associated to $(f, \operatorname{supp}(\mu))$, and $\Phi_{f, \mu}:[f]_\mu \rightarrow \mathbb{R}$ is defined by
+where $[f]_\mu$ denotes the Aleksandrov body associated to $(f, \operatorname{supp}(\mu))$ and $\Phi_{f, \mu}:[f]_\mu \rightarrow \mathbb{R}$ is defined by

-In order to prove that this minimum problem is exactly the solution of $L_q$-Minkowski problem, the following lemma is necessary.
+In order to prove that this minimum problem is exactly the solution of the anisotropic $p$-torsional rigidity for the $L_q$-Minkowski problem, the following lemma is necessary.
 This lemma was proved by Jian and Lu \cite[Lemma 3.3]{JL2019} for the first time.

-\begin{lemma} If $0<q<1$.
+\begin{lemma} \cite[Lemma 3.3]{JL2019} If $0<q<1$.
 Let $\mu$ be a finite discrete Borel measure on $\mathbb{S}^{n-1}$ which is not concentrated in any closed hemisphere of $\mathbb{S}^{n-1}$.
 Then $\Phi_{f, \mu}(\xi)$ is strictly concave for every non-negative continuous function $f$ on $\mathbb{S}^{n-1}$ with $[f]_\mu$ has a nonempty interior, there is an unique point $\xi_{f}\in[f]_\mu$, such that

 where $\xi_f$ depends continuously on $f$. \end{lemma} \begin{lemma} Let $1<p<\infty$, $0<q<1$ and $\mu$ be a finite discrete measure on $\mathbb{S}^{n-1}$ which is not concentrated in any closed hemisphere of $\mathbb{S}^{n-1}$, then there exists a function $h \in C^{+}\left(\mathbb{S}^{n-1}\right)$ with $\xi_h=o$ and $\tau_{F,p}\left([h]_\mu\right)=1$ such that